Introduction

 Principles

-The general principles of all functional clotting factor assays are the same and involve plotting the clotting times (generally derived from either a PT or an APTT test depending upon which factor is being assayed) against sample dilution.
+The general principles of all functional clotting factor assays are the same and historically involved plotting the clotting times (generally derived from either a PT or an APTT test depending upon which factor is being assayed) against sample dilution.
 The degree of correction of the clotting time when the plasma is added to a clotting system specifically deficient in the clotting factor to be measured, allows the level of that clotting factor to be determined e.g. Factor IX deficient plasma is used to assay the level of Factor IX.
 The Factor deficient plasma should have a level of the factor being assayed of <0.01 IU/mL and normal levels of all the other clotting factors that affect that particular test.

 In each case a reference plasma with a known level of a specific clotting factor is required.
 Historically this was a pool of normal plasma and it was assumed that the levels of each of the clotting factors was 100%.
 This has now been replaced by commercial plasma standards and the concentrations of the various factors in this reference material are provided by the manufacturer.
 In most cases, where these exist, the standard is calibrated against an international clotting factor standard and the factor assay result plotted in International Units per ml [IU/mL] or International Units per dl [IU/dL].